pmargreff/d3-force-directed-graph/README.md

 Open `http://127.0.0.1:3000/`

-#TODO:
+## TODO:
-2 - choose the pattern name when init
+- [x] choose the sizeScale

-3 - choose the sizeScale
+- [ ] choose the input pattern name and range

-4 - choose the colorScale
+- [ ] choose the color scale

-5 - switch to change between add/remove and move nodes
+- [ ] switch to change between add/remove and move nodes